liquidapps-io/docs/docs/liquidx/add-a-chain.md

 You must execute the [`setchain`](https://bloks.io/account/liquidx.dsp?loadContract=true&tab=Tables&account=liquidx.dsp&scope=liquidx.dsp&limit=100&action=setchain) action on the [`liquidx.dsp`](https://bloks.io/account/liquidx.dsp) account on the EOS mainnet with the mainnet account created to represent the chain name.
 The syntax is as follows:

-- chain_name {name} - name of account deploying chain, e.g., mynewchainnn
+- chain_name {name} - name of EOS mainnet account deploying chain, e.g., mynewchainnn
 - chain_meta {chain_metadata_t} - chain data
     - is_public {bool} - whether the chain is public
     - is_single_node {bool} - whether chain is a single node